 Once the Administrator defines a set of source points of floating debris (settings menu), the lagrangian trajectories will be computed at the next forecast cycle onwards (unless they are modified or deleted).
-Each source point will have four lagrangian trajectories.
+Each forecast cycle will have three lagrangian trajectories.
 All four trajectories will share the same origin point, but they will differ in the starting time and total duration.
 Note also, that each trajectory is set to start at the 00:00h.
 As an example, please consider that the reference date of the forecast cycle is 2021-10-01: